yanganbang1994/Moving-average-cluster-expansion/README.md

 # Moving-average-cluster-expansion
-simulation of dipole-dipole interactions in optical lattices
+Simulation of dipole-dipole interactions in optical lattices Uses Qutip for the master equation solver
+My first attempt to repeat the result of PRL 113, 195302 2014 Will be updated once polished up.